-7. BANKING AND FINANCE
+7 BANKING AND FINANCE

-7.1.
-Operation of Banks
+7.1 Operation of Banks

-7.1.1.
-Sources of Law
+7.1.1 Sources of Law

-The Croatian banking system is governed primarily by the Credit Institutions Act and the Act on the Croatian National Bank (HNB), as well as a number of decisions on banking issued by HNB.

-Banking services may be provided by (a) a credit institution established in Croatia which has obtained a license from HNB; or (b) a branch office of a foreign credit institution which has obtained a license from HNB.
-A credit institution having its registered seat in the Republic of Croatia may, under conditions laid down by the law be established as a bank, savings bank, housing savings bank, or an electronic money institution.
+The Croatian banking system is governed primarily by the Regulation (EU) No 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms and amending Regulation (EU) No 648/2012, the Credit Institutions Act and the Act on the Croatian National Bank (HNB), as well as a number of decisions on banking issued by HNB.
+Banking services may be provided by (a) a credit institution established in Croatia which has obtained a license from HNB; (b) a credit institution authorised in a member state which has established a branch office in Croatia or is authorised to provide banking services directly; or (c) a branch office of a foreign credit institution which has obtained a license from HNB.
+A credit institution having its registered seat in the Republic of Croatia may, under conditions laid down by the law be established as a bank, savings bank, or housing savings bank.
 Banking legislation and HNB decisions establish the rules on outsourcing of business activities, banking secrecy, accounting and financial reporting, public disclosure, audit, internal control system, supervision of credit institutions, reporting requirements, special administration and special management, liquidation and bankruptcy of credit institutions, supervision on a consolidated basis and decision-making methods and procedures of HNB.

-7.1.2.
-LICENSE AND BANKING SERVICES
+7.1.2 LICENSE AND BANKING SERVICES